springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Generally, the purpose of each link found at link.springer.com can be determined by its descriptive text label.
+Generally, the purpose of each link in this product can be determined by its descriptive text label.
 Most linked images or icons have alternative text or supplementary text labels.
 Some images, such as icons on user interface elements, are known to have inadequate or missing text alternatives.
 We are actively working to find and repair these problems.
 <br><br>
 In submitted articles, anchor links that refer to supplementary figures or tables may have insufficient context in their link text (e.g. figure numbers only).
 In limited cases we may support inadequate link text with the use of WAI-ARIA techniques.
 We are actively working to repair these problems.
 <br><br>